Skip to main content

 epos-opensource --version

-You should see an output like epos-opensource version v1.0.0 (the version number may vary).
+You should see an output like epos-opensource version v2.0.0 (the exact version number may vary).

 For more detailed installation instructions, including how to build from source, see the CLI Tool documentation.